My personal experience, thoughts and review of my lone Startup Weekend

 Usually by around late afternoon is when you should have your idea well thought out with some sort of validation.

 If things don’t go well during the market research, you still have time to pivot the idea or completely switch to a new one.
 However, if you do, you are playing catch up and have to redo a lot of work.
+We were in such a position, but in the end we stuck with our original idea as it was too late to switch.

-Usually in the evening is when the attention of what to work on switches to the presentation, and more visual things.
+Usually by the evening is when the attention of what to work on switches to the presentation, and more visual things.
 Such as a landing page, coming up with a name, logo and doing some kind of prototyping to get an MVP.
 Also figuring out how exactly the prototype would work.

-Usually by the end of the night teams are either quite happy when they go home with their overall progress, or feel defeated that their amazing startup idea isn’t actually so amazing after all.
+I’d say by the end of the night teams are either quite happy when they go home with their overall progress, or feel defeated that their amazing startup idea isn’t actually so amazing after all.

 The third and final day